 Situational ethics also have considerable limitations and weaknesses.
-Since situational ethics attempt to justify actions and behaviors based on circumstances, they are dependent on the individual subjective judgment of each person, their interpretation of a situation and their current beliefs about the future consequences of their actions.
-Very few people agree 100% of the time on the root causes and best course of action when tackling a problem or dealing with a crisis.
-When personality disorders are brought into the mix and two people have vastly different realities the results can be explosive.
+Since situational ethics attempt to justify actions and behaviors based on expected consequences they are dependent on the individual subjective judgment of each person, their interpretation of a situation and their current beliefs about the future consequences of their actions.
+When Personality Disorders are brought into the mix, and therefore the people involved have vastly different realities, the results can be explosive.

-Now imagine you are back at that dinner party, and the same sequence of events takes place - but this time you are mistaken.
-You believe that your friend is choking when, in fact, he was just clearing his throat.
+Now imagine you are back at that dinner party, and the same sequence of events takes place - but this time you were mistaken and you only believed or imagined that the person was choking.
 This time, you are not going to be considered a hero.
+You may be considered a trouble maker, a liability or a fool.
 You have brought a crisis response into a non-critical situation.
-People may begin to question your judgment and criticize your actions.
+People may begin to question your judgment, your motives, your reactions and your methods.

-Examples of Situational Ethics Applied by Personality-Disordered Individuals:
+How it Looks when Situational Ethics are Applied by Personality-Disordered Individuals

-A histrionic mother, consumed by fear feels that her children desperately need emergency care and withdraws a large sum of money from the family bank account to get private treatment administered as quickly as possible .
+A Histrionic mother consumed by fear feels her children desperately need emergency care and withdraws a large sum of money from the family bank account to get private treatment administered as quickly as possible.

-In all cases, a change in priorities is justified by a perceived need to address a crisis.
-It's not that the personality-disordered individual has no conscience or no sense of morality.
-It is more that in the eyes of the personality disordered individual, the lesser of two evils is being chosen.
+In all these cases, a change in priorities is justified by a perceived need to address a crisis.
+It’s not that the Personality-Disordered individual has no conscience or sense of morality.
+It is more that in their eyes, the lesser of two evils is being chosen.